Tomaree National Park

 South Head, Sydney Harbour National Park

 Sometimes the best things in life are hidden right in front of you – and Sydney Harbour National Park is proof.
 The tiny Clark Island in the middle of the harbour – formerly the veggie patch of Lieutenant Ralph Clark back in 1789 – makes a swaggy picnic spot, with lush grass and very ’grammable views of the harbour.
-Hornby Lighthouse on South Head is another good one: conspicuous, even for a lighthouse, its circusy red and white stripes make a unique selfie or background for a group photo.
+Hornby Lighthouse on South Head is another good one: conspicuous, even for a lighthouse, its circusy red and white stripes make a unique background for a photo.

 Did you know: lighthouses are painted differently depending on their purpose and surroundings, meaning this one needed to stand out more than most.
 Make your way here from Camp Cove and stop by Lady Bay Beach on the way for a dip (don’t take photos there, though: it’s a nude beach).

 The Blue Mountains is a classic destination for Sydneysiders and visitors alike.
 And though you could take that same photo of the Three Sisters your friends have seen a thousand times, you’d be ignoring some of the unsung heroes of this national park.
 While you’re in the ’hood, check out Weeping Rock at Wentworth Falls, which is like a weeping willow made of water.

 Pro tip: Enjoy the view, take that pic.
 But, always remember that pic isn’t worth your life.
 In other words, safety first!
 Stay behind fencing and stay 5m (min) from the edge.